-Talavera Pottery: Complete Guide to 500 Years of History, Art, and Cultural Heritage
+Talavera Pottery: 500 Years of History, Art & Cultural Heritage

-Talavera Pottery: Complete Guide to 500 Years of History, Art, and Cultural Heritage
+Talavera Pottery: 500 Years of History, Art & Cultural Heritage

 This guide uses these markers throughout: [G] = term appears in the Glossary | [REF] = source listed in Works Cited